dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 It has long been debated that more and more people are spending time on social media.
-Some people may think that it is difficult to find what causes this phenomenon
+Some people may think that it is difficult to find what causes this phenomenon.
+Indeed, there are some reasons explaining why people spen